 On Sunday, October 23rd, the Arizona Cardinals played the Seattle Seahawks in a riveting game that ended in a disappointing 6-6 tie.
+As I read a recap article about this game, the author sparked the idea for this article.
 This game was officially the lowest-scoring NFL game that ever went into overtime, and during all this playtime both teams missed what would have been game-winning field goals.

 Though Chandler Catanzaro of Arizona had already scored two field goals – one from 40 yards and one from 45 yards – he missed a 24-yard field goal with only 3:26 left in overtime.
 Then, Stephen Hauschka of Seattle missed a 28-yard field goal.
 Both teams stood, shocked.
 Both coaches were obviously disappointed.

 During their post-game interviews the teams’ coaches had distinctly different responses to their kickers’ shortcomings:

 Cardinals head coach Bruce Arians shook his head, stating, “Make it.
 This is professional, this ain’t high school, baby.
 You get paid to make it.”
 Meanwhile, Seattle head coach Pete Carroll responded, “[Stephen Hauschka] made his kicks to give us a chance and unfortunately he didn’t make the last one.
 He’s been making kicks for years around here … but he’s going to hit a lot of winners as we go down the road here.
 I love him and he’s our guy.”